 It’s also important to look at the local calendar.
 Malaysia creates many reasons to shop across its plethora of public holidays, religious festivals and local sales events.
 When coupled with search intent for a discount (7 out of 10 online shoppers will actively search for deals or promotions before making a purchase), these events create condensed but frequent sale periods and sharpness to its seasonal retail performance.
 Malaysia has three major annual national shopping events—Malaysia Super Sale (March 1–31), Malaysia Mega Sale Carnival (June 15–August 31) and Malaysia Year-End Sale (November 1–December 31).
 Plus, a handful of religious festivals such as Chinese New Year, Hari Raya, Eid, Prophet's Ascension, Ramadan and global events such as Single’s Day (also known as 11.11) and the 12th December (also known as 12.12).

-Top Product Categories for Malaysian eCommerce
+5 Top Selling Product Categories in Malaysia's eCommerce Market (2022)

 The top eCommerce product categories favoured by Malaysians with respective to spend are: